polygloton/calendar-logic/README.md

 ### What can it do?

-You can create intersting queries against the Gregorian calendar.
-Eventually soon it will allow you to build queries that involve multiple calendars.
+You can create interesting queries against the Gregorian calendar.
+Soon it will allow you to build queries that involve multiple calendars.

 ## Usage